Frequently Asked Questions about CSUEB Learning Environments

 There is online documentation for students.
 If they need additional support, they can open a Service Desk ticket or go to the Library Learning Commons for assistance.

-The only software needed to access the VCL is a Web browser (Internet Explorer, Firefox, Safari, etc.) and RDP, Microsoft's Remote Desktop program, which comes preinstalled with Windows XP, Vista, and Windows 7.
+The only software needed to access the VCL is a Web browser (Internet Explorer, Firefox, Safari, etc.) and RDP, Microsoft's Remote Desktop program, which comes preinstalled with Windows.
 A version of RDP for the Macintosh is available free from the Microsoft Web site.

 Reservations for a VCL that already exists for your class are made by logging onto the VCL and making a reservation.
 For a new VCL, please make a request with a Service Desk ticket.
 Specify the software required, the course number, and whether you want the VCL to be exclusively available to your students only during the class meeting time, like 2-4 pm Mondays and Wednesdays, or if you want the students to have access to the VCL at any time.